 But imagine two strategic initiatives, each with a similar expected result.
 One falls along a narrow, steep curve, indicating a low risk of failure and little upside opportunity.
 The other is represented by a wider bell, with greater chances of both under- and over-performance.
 Which to choose?
 The answer depends on an individual company’s appetite for risk.

 Now imagine a third curve with that same expected result.
 This one rises steeply from the left but slopes more gently downward on the right.
 Here, downside risk has been minimized, and upside opportunity increased.
 That is the goal of strategic risk management: to shape the curve in a way that favors success.

-Strategic risk can be measured with two key metrics:
+Strategic risk can measured with two key metrics:

 - Economic capital is the amount of equity required to cover unexpected losses based on a predetermined solvency standard.
-Typically, this standard is derived from the company’s target debt rating.
+This standard is usually derived from the company's target debt rating.
 Economic capital is a common currency with which any risk can be quantified.
 Importantly, it applies the same methodology and assumptions used in determining enterprise value, making it ideal for strategic risk.

 - Risk-adjusted return on capital (RAROC) is the anticipated after-tax return on an initiative divided by its economic capital.
 If RAROC exceeds the company's cost of capital, the initiative is viable and will add value.
 If RAROC is less than the cost of capital, it will destroy value.